 Mix the contents together and then spray it on a freshly vacuumed carpet.
 You can use this solution as often as you like but you might need something stronger to remove urine smell.

-This Amazon Choice lavender essential oil on Amazon Prime is only $6.99 and packs a whopping 4.5 stars with well over 2,000 reviews, so you know this is a fantastic product.
+This Amazon Choice 100% pure lavender essential oil (click to see current price on Amazon) on Amazon Prime is well under 8 bucks and is almost a perfect 5 star rating with well over 2,000 reviews, so you know this is a fantastic product.

 4. Mix borax with essential oils